General information on reporting

 Should a baby payment be reported to the Incomes Register?

-Baby payment and other similar subsidies paid by municipalities (home purchase subsidy, relocation allowance for moving to a return migration municipality etc.) are reported in 2019 using the income type 316 (Other taxable income deemed earned income).
-In 2020, these benefits will be reported in the benefits payment report.
+Baby payment and other similar subsidies paid by municipalities (home purchase subsidy, relocation allowance for moving to a return migration municipality etc.) are reported using the income type 316 (Other taxable income deemed earned income).
+In 2021, these benefits will be reported in the benefits payment report.